 Now, if you just graduated and have absolutely no work experience, here’s what to include on your entry-level resume.

 (Note that if you even have an internship or part-time job that you’ve worked while going to school, you should use the steps above!
 Any work experience at all is worth showing on your resume).

-However, if you have absolutely ZERO work experience, here’s what to put on your resume…
+However, if you have absolutely no work experience, here’s what to put on your resume…

 As mentioned earlier, you should put your full name and professional-looking email address.
 Your street address and phone number are optional, but for most people, it makes sense to include those too.